What is caviar?

 How much should I buy?

 When purchasing fresh caviar, buy only as much as you plan to serve.
-We suggest an ounce of caviar per person.
+We suggest half an ounce to an ounce of caviar per person.

 Why are mother-of pearl spoons used with caviar?